AI Search Visibility Metrics and KPIs: What to Track Beyond Rankings

-Mira Chen12 min read
+Mira Chen17 min read

 Why Traditional SEO Metrics Fail to Capture AI Search Visibility

 Most SEO dashboards still feed you the same numbers: organic traffic, keyword rankings, click‑through rates.
 Those worked when search meant a list of blue links.
 But generative AI answers often give users what they need without asking them to click anywhere.
 Your brand can appear in a ChatGPT response or a Perplexity summary, yet your monthly report shows zero visits from that source.
 That gap is why traditional KPIs miss the real picture.
-You need ai search visibility metrics kpis that measure presence, not just clicks.
+You need AI search visibility metrics that measure presence, not just clicks.

 The visibility-click gap: When presence does not lead to a visit